tcltien/MovieApp/README.md

 The following **additional** features are implemented:

-- [] List anything else that you can get done to improve the app functionality!
+-  List anything else that you can get done to improve the app functionality!
 - Improve design skill with scroll bar
-- How to get date from a rest api
+- How to get data from a rest api
 - handle simple data
 - using UIScroll, Tableview CollectionsView